talshapira/BGP2Vec/README.md

 ## Publications

+* T. Shapira and Y. Shavitt, "BGP2Vec: Unveiling the Latent Characteristics of Autonomous Systems," in IEEE Transactions on Network and Service Management, 2022, doi: 10.1109/TNSM.2022.3169638.
+[Download paper here](https://ieeexplore.ieee.org/document/9761992)
-* Tal Shapira and Yuval Shavitt.
+* T. Shapira and Y. Shavitt.
 2020.
 A Deep Learning Approach for IP Hijack Detection Based on ASN Embedding.
 In Proceedings of the Workshop on Network Meets AI & ML (NetAI ’20).
 Association for Computing Machinery, New York, NY, USA, 35–41.
 [Download paper here](https://dl.acm.org/doi/abs/10.1145/3405671.3405814)
 * T. Shapira and Y. Shavitt, "Unveiling the Type of Relationship Between Autonomous Systems Using Deep Learning," NOMS 2020 - 2020 IEEE/IFIP Network Operations and Management Symposium, 2020, pp. 1-6, doi: 10.1109/NOMS47738.2020.9110358.
 [Download paper here](https://ieeexplore.ieee.org/document/9110358)

+# Check our new paper

+AP2Vec: an Unsupervised Approach for BGP Hijacking Detection

+In this paper, we extend the work done in BGP2Vec and introduce a novel approach for BGP hijacking detection that is based on the observation that during a hijack attack, the functional roles of ASNs along the route change.
+To identify a functional change, we build on previous work that embeds ASNs to vectors based on BGP routing announcements and embed each IP address prefix (AP) to a vector representing its latent characteristics, we call it AP2Vec.
+Then, we compare the embedding of a new route with the AP embedding that is based on the old routes to identify large differences.

+* T. Shapira and Y. Shavitt, "AP2Vec: an Unsupervised Approach for BGP Hijacking Detection," in IEEE Transactions on Network and Service Management, doi: 10.1109/TNSM.2022.3166450.
+[Download paper here](https://ieeexplore.ieee.org/document/9754706)